Links on Android Authority may earn us a commission. Learn more.

 Need to recharge?
 The Motorola Edge supports 30W wired “TurboPower” charging via the included plug.
 It’s not the fastest charging phone in this price category but it still beats some phones (ahem, iPhone 13).
 Getting the 5,000mAh battery from dead to 100% took about 75 minutes, but plugging in for just 10 minutes will net you nine hours of uptime.

 The phone doesn’t support wireless charging.
-This feature is increasingly common in this price range, though it’s more acceptable for the cheaper Verizon model.
+This feature is increasingly common in this price range, though it’s more a more acceptable absence for the cheaper Verizon model.
 Nevertheless, Apple and Samsung have added it to their ~$700 phones, so it’s a shame Motorola left wireless charging off the Edge’s feature list.

 Motorola upgraded the Edge’s processor from a Qualcomm Snapdragon 765G in the vanilla 2020 model to a Snapdragon 778G in the 2021 phone.
 Motorola makes an 8GB model of the Edge (2021) available, but our review unit was limited to 6GB of RAM.

-In terms of everyday performance, the Edge handled everything I threw at it really well.
+In terms of everyday performance, the Edge handled everything we threw at it really well.
 The entire user interface, including swiping around the menus, opening apps, and multitasking, was fluid and smooth.
-I didn’t experience any lagging or slowness as I used the phone for normal smartphone stuff.
+We didn’t experience any lagging or slowness as we used the phone for normal smartphone stuff.
 That included plenty of social networking, work communications, gaming, media streaming, and similar.

 The Snapdragon 778G is not a barnstormer when it comes to benchmarking.
 The SoC put up decent numbers for its category and is a nice generational improvement, but it won’t be challenging any modern flagships any time soon — and that’s the problem.
 Some competing ~$700 Android phones have leading silicon from Qualcomm.
-Other affordable flagship-style devices, including the Motorola Edge 20 Pro for those outside the US, have opted for the still impressive Snapdragon 870.
+Even some affordable flagship-style devices, including the Motorola Edge 20 Pro for those outside the US, have opted for the still impressive Snapdragon 870.
+This is a bit of a misstep for Motorola.

 Meanwhile, Apple’s iPhone 13 series features the blazing fast A15 Bionic, while the Galaxy S21 and OnePlus 9 are powered by the elite Snapdragon 888.
 The upper mid-range Snapdragon 778G, while more than enough for everyday usage scenarios, simply can’t keep up with the top chips when put under pressure.
 It performs well in real-world tests now, but it could hold the Edge back as the phone begins to age.